 It's best to decide in advance how much you want to spend on the next Christmas season.
 Divide that amount by the number of months you have left to save and then deposit that fixed amount each month.
 You can also set up an automatic withdrawal from your paycheck or another account at most banks.
 Do whatever is easiest for you and they way you manage other "payments".

-Another benefit to using a Christmas account is that you’ll earn interest on the money you’re putting away.
-I realize that interest rates are quite low right now but depending on how much money you're putting away, you're still earning a little bit.
+Another benefit to using a Christmas savings account is that you’ll earn interest on the money you’re putting away.
+Although interest rates are quite low, you're still earning a little bit.
 And you're certainly not losing anything.

 When looking for a Christmas Club, you want to look at a few key facts or data points.
 Do a local Google search and look for the following...

-2) Interest rate - Obviously, the more interest your money earns, the more you’ll have to spend at Christmas.
+2) Interest rate - Of course, the more interest your money earns, the more you’ll have to spend at Christmas.

-3) Fees - this is important because the fees can essentially take any interest you’ve earned or even more.
-Look for Christmas Club accounts with absolutely no fees assessed.
+3) Fees - this is important because fees can essentially eat up any interest you’ve earned or even more.
+Look for Christmas Club accounts with no fees assessed.

 4) Closing date - is there a specific date you're required to close the account? (i.e., it may stop earning interest at a certain time) Can the account be rolled over?
 Or restarted the following new year?